nontan-rh/proction/docs/introduction.md

 }
 ```

 `addProcedure` takes `lht` and `rht` as input arguments, and `output` as an output buffer.
 It doesn't allocate resources, and the caller can pass any `number[]` buffer regardless of how it was allocated.
-On the other hand, the caller always has to allocate and manage these buffers.
+Although this example uses arrays, arguments can be of any object type.

 This style is especially useful when the output buffer is externally managed or involves I/O features such as a display framebuffer.
 In low-level languages like C, this also applies to memory-mapped (`mmap`) regions.